lvgl/lvgl/xmls/README.md

 #### Workflow

-The simpler workflow is when only the built-in widgets are used to describe how a screen or another component looks without adding a specific API.
+The simpler workflow is when only the built-in widgets are used to describe how a screen or another widget looks without adding a specific API.
 The workflow for this is the following:
 1. Describe the `view` and `styles` of a widget or screen using the existing widgets.
 It can be previewed instantly as the `view` is edited.
 2. Use this component or screen in one of the following ways:
    1. Export C code for it, compile it as part of the application, and use it like`my_custom_widget_create(parent);`.
    2. Use the XML description directly and let LVGL process/create it at runtime (`lv_xml_load(parent, my_custom_widget_xml_data);`).